Archaeology Articles

 International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences, Volume XXXIX-B1, 2012 XXII ISPRS Congress, 25 August – 01 September 2012

-Applications: All, Archaeology, Architecture, and UAS / UAV / Drone
+Applications: All, Archaeology, and Architecture

 The authors combine data from survey, UAS-based photogrammetry, and satellite to document a remote Buddhist fortress in Bhutan.